miragejs/ember-cli-mirage/docs/v0.1.x/server-configuration.md

 Refer to [pretender's docs](https://github.com/trek/pretender#mutating-the-body) if you want to change this or any other options on your pretender instance.

-Be aware that the `passthrough`-option wil currently only work with jQuery versions >= 2.x.
+Be aware that the `passthrough`-option will currently only work with jQuery versions >= 2.x.
 See this [issue](https://github.com/pretenderjs/pretender/issues/85) for details.

 <a name="testConfig" href="#testConfig">#</a> **testConfig**